OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure.markdown

-Orchard supports several methods of deploying to the Windows Azure environment.
+> Draft topic Orchard supports several methods of deploying to the Windows Azure environment.
 Here are some of these methods:

 1. Deploy the Orchard binary to an Azure Website using the Azure Website Gallery.
 2. Deploy the Orchard binary to an Azure Website using FTP.